berk420/StockPredictionApplication/README.md

 - I used Attribute Routing for URLs map to controller actions

 ## StockAPI need feature like:
-- Route Constraints
-- Content Negatiation
-- More endpoint for spesific industry's balance sheet item (according to StockAnalyz)

 ## CI/CD proccess
 - It is deploying via main branch